-Irrevocable Escrow Fund Deposits.
-In order to accomplish the refinancing plan:

-• a portion of the proceeds of the Bonds will be transferred to Wells Fargo Bank, National Association, acting as the trustee for the 2006A Bonds and 2013A Bonds (the "2006A/2013A Escrow Agent"), for deposit into an escrow account held by the 2006A/2013A Escrow Agent (the "2006A/2013A Escrow Fund") to be established under an Escrow Deposit and Trust Agreement (the "Escrow Agreement") between the City and the 2006A/2013A Escrow Agent.
-The 2006A/2013A Escrow Agent will hold the amounts on deposit in the 2006A/2013A Escrow Fund as cash or invested by the 2006A/2013A Escrow Agent in U.S. Treasury securities.
-These funds will be sufficient to defease the outstanding 2006A Bonds and 2013A Bonds as of the date of issuance of the Bonds and redeem the 2006A Bonds and the 2013 Bonds in full on the respective redemption dates; and
+Irrevocable Escrow Fund Deposit.
+In order to accomplish the refinancing plan, a portion of the proceeds of the Bonds will be sent to Wells Fargo Bank, National Association, acting as the trustee for the 2008E Bonds (the "Prior Trustee"), for deposit into an escrow fund (the "Escrow Fund") to be established under irrevocable refunding instructions (the "Refunding Instructions") to be given by the City to the Prior Trustee.
+The Prior Trustee will hold the amounts on deposit in the Escrow Fund as cash.
+These funds will be sufficient to defease the outstanding 2008E Bonds as of the date of issuance of the Bonds and redeem the 2008E Bonds in full on the Redemption Date.